"And I thought the song Ebony and Ivory was about truffles."Meathead

 Mushrooms are fungi, the same kingdom of organisms that include molds and yeasts.
 They are fleshy flowers that grow from a large underground root system called mycellia and they are very efficient at decomposing organic matter.
 Most reproduce by releasing spores from their gills.

 They come in many shapes, umbrellas, balls, trumpets, cones, ears, and spaghetti, to name a few.
 Buy mushrooms that are as fresh as possible.
 If they are wet or there is water in the package, pass.
 Try to pick unblemished mushrooms, but older mushrooms are really fine so long as they are not slimy.
 Many stores sell sliced mushrooms.
 Because they have more surface area exposed to air, they oxidize more quickly and have a shorter shelf life.
-Also, when you rinse them, they absorb more water which means they take longer to sauté.

 Store fresh mushrooms uncut and unwashed in a paper bag in the refrigerator.
 If you store them in plastic bags, plastic wrap, or an airtight container they will deteriorate more quickly.
 Fresh mushrooms have a refrigerator life of up to two weeks depending on how fresh they were when you bought them and how you store them.
 Most mushrooms do not freeze well.

 If the stems are woody, remove them, freeze them, and use them to make stocks.
 Otherwise just slice off the fibrous bottom of the stem and discard it.